REGULATIONS AND QUALITY STANDARDS

 4. Criteria for Using Physical Interventions

-A child/young person can be prevented from leaving the home if it is felt they are at significant harm in the following circumstances:
+A child/young person can be prevented from the leaving the home if it is felt they are at significant harm in the following circumstances:

 - Sexual Exploitation;